aprovecharLab/learning-tensorflow/README.md

 <pre class=" language-console"><code class="prism  language-console">^c^c
 </code></pre>
 <h3 id="running-some-programs">Running some programs</h3>
-<p>In the main jupyter notebook web page you can browse your file system for a jupyter notebook to work on.</p>
+<p>In the main jupyter nSee [file not here otebook web page you can browse your file system for a jupyter notebook to work on.</p>
 <h3 id="start-up-tensorboard-to-to-look-at-the-workings-of-your-tensorflow-computation-graph-perhaps-a-deep-neural-network">Start up TensorBoard to to look at the workings of your TensorFlow computation graph, perhaps a deep neural network</h3>
 <h4 id="open-another-terminal-and-activate-tensorflow-and-then-run-tensorboard-">open another terminal and activate “tensorFlow” and then run tensorboard :</h4>
 <pre class=" language-console"><code class="prism  language-console">$ conda activate tensorFlow